tumashu/el2org/README.md

 3.  \`el2org-generate-html' can generate a html file from current elisp file and browse it.
 4.  \`el2org-generate-org' can generate a org file from current elisp file.

+Note: this file is auto converted from el2org.el by [el2org](https://github.com/tumashu/el2org), please do not edit it by hand!!!